 - Shopping List- This is where you transfer the “What You Need” items from your other lists.

 At least a week or two ahead, decide on a time and date that works best for you, as well as most of your friends.
-(Galentine’s Day is “officially” celebrated on February 13th as started by Amy Poehler’s character on Parks and Recreation).
-Remember, it’s often difficult to accommodate everyone, so don’t stress if one or two can’t make it.
+(Remember, Galentine’s Day is “officially” celebrated on February 13th as started by Amy Poehler’s character on Parks and Recreation).
+Keep in mind, it’s often difficult to accommodate everyone, so don’t stress if one or two can’t make it.
 Simply plan a coffee or lunch date to catch up at a later time.

 Paper invitations are always beautiful if you plan many weeks ahead, but for small parties like these, I often use online invitations such as Paperless Post.
 Set an RSVP deadline you’re comfortable with (I prefer to have confirmations at least 5 days before the party).

 I pick up as many supplies as I can while doing my regular shopping and errands the week(s) leading up to the party.
 That way, I’m not rushed and can usually find budget-friendly items at thrift shops (my favourite), dollar stores or Michaels (with a coupon) depending on my theme.